-- The Washington State Growth Management Act establishes rules to guide the development of comprehensive plans and development regulations that shape growth over a 20-year horizon. - County-Wide Planning Policies establish how Thurston County and the cities and towns within will work together to achieve our regional goals. - The Buildable Lands Report Prepared for Thurston County by the staff of the Thurston Regional Planning Council Helps Olympia to determine the quantity of land to provide for population and employment growth. - The parts of this Plan that apply within unincorporated Thurston County are part of the Thurston County Comprehensive Plan. - The City of Olympia Advisory Committees web pages have information about the role and work of advisory committees. - The City of Olympia Intergovernmental Boards and Committees & web pages have information about the City's partnerships with other jurisdictions. - The Centennial Accord between the Federally Recognized Indian Tribes in Washington State and the State of Washington ^I and Millennium Agreement ^I outline the City's government-to-government relationship with federally recognized Indian tribes.
-Municipal Resource Services Center ^I (MRSC) provides information about issues and laws that shape local government.
+- State and local laws establish minimum requirements for public participation.
+Such laws include: parts of the Growth Management Act (GMA) and State Environmental Policy Act (SEPA), the Open Public Meetings Act, Public Records Act, and Olympia's Comprehensive Plan and Municipal Code. - The Washington State Growth Management Act destablishes rules to guide the development of comprehensive plans and development regulations that shape growth over a 20-year horizon. - County-Wide Planning Policies establish how Thurston County and the cities and towns within will work together to achieve our regional goals. - The Buildable Lands Report Prepared for Thurston County by the staff of the Thurston Regional Planning Council Phelps Olympia to determine the quantity of land to provide for population and employment growth. - The parts of this Plan that apply within unincorporated Thurston County are part of the Thurston County Comprehensive Plan.

+© - The City of Olympia Advisory Committees web pages have information about the role and work of advisory committees. - The City of Olympia Intergovernmental Boards and Committees web pages have information about the City's partnerships with other jurisdictions. - The Centennial Accord between the Federally Recognized Indian Tribes in Washington State and the State of Washington and Millennium Agreement outline the City's government-to-government relationship with federally recognized Indian tribes.
+Municipal Resource Services Center (MRSC) provides information about issues and laws that shape local government.